HuskyKingdom/NTHU_DRL_HW2/README.md

 git clone <Your forked repo>
 ```

-Now replace `112062892_hw2_*` files in the repo with your own version of them.
+Now replace `112062892_hw2_test.py` and `112062892_hw2_data.py` in the repo with your own version of them.
 The following packages were installed by default in repo cloud environment:

 - Python 3.7
 - tdqm